-The Talent and Compensation Committee intends to set the corporate performance target levels so that they are challenging yet attainable from year to year and tied to driving strong operational performance.
-The Talent and Compensation Committee generally establishes targets early in the fiscal year based upon current forecasts, business strategies and expectations.
+The Talent and Compensation Committee intends to set the corporate performance target level so that it is challenging yet attainable from year to year and tied to driving strong operational performance.
+The Talent and Compensation Committee generally establishes the target early in the fiscal year based upon current forecasts, business strategies and expectations.

-At the beginning of 2023, the Talent and Compensation Committee set a corporate performance target under the Executive Incentive Compensation Plan of \$499.3 million in operating income before bonus and excluded items, described herein as "AOI."
-In 2023, these potential excluded items included business development expenses, operating results and net assets of acquired businesses, restructuring costs, extraordinary discrete and program related costs, impairment charges, the effects of changes in accounting principles or laws, budgeted financial impacts related to force majeure events, and the effects of government sanctions.
+At the beginning of 2024, the Talent and Compensation Committee set a corporate performance target under the Executive Incentive Compensation Plan of \$371.5 million in operating income before bonus and excluded items, described herein as "AOI."
+In 2024, these potential excluded items included business development expenses, operating results and net assets of acquired businesses, restructuring costs, extraordinary discrete and program related costs, impairment charges, the effects of changes in accounting principles or laws, budgeted financial impacts related to force majeure events, and the effects of government sanctions.
 Certain of these excluded items were subject to additional approval by the Board.
-Similar to the 2022 program, the Talent and Compensation Committee determined that threshold performance for the corporate performance metric would occur at 70% of target performance and that maximum performance would occur at 120% of target performance.

-The Company's actual 2023 AOI was \$365.7 million, resulting in the achievement of 73.2% of the corporate performance target.
-Thus, for our named executive officers, achievement against the corporate performance target equaled a 33% payout of the Company Performance Bonus Component outlined above for 2023.
+The Company's actual 2024 AOI was \$312.4 million, resulting in the achievement of 84.1% of the corporate performance target.
+Thus, for our named executive officers, achievement against the corporate performance target equaled a 60.3% payout of target outlined above for 2024.